 Use Proper Nouns and Don’t Have Missing Capital Letters

 Use capital letters for proper nouns, but not common nouns.
 Check out Grammarly or Grammar Monster for a refresh on your basics.
 Admission Officers see the forms that come with the letters of recommendation.
 Many applicants today are typing their application, forms, and CAS data in all lower-case letters.
 Keep in mind that schools see what you type into the system or fill out on a form.
 Attention to detail matters.

 As the CAS is managed by the LSAC, your LSAT score report will be submitted to the schools you apply to through it.
 However, before your applications are submitted, the U.S. News & World Report recommends that you review your score report to ensure that it’s accurate.

 Law schools that read files holistically, such as Stetson University College of Law, pay close attention to all components of the CAS, as well as the application, personal statement, and other required and optional items.
 The CAS provides critical insight into who you are beyond the numbers.
 Letters of recommendation, courses taken, grade trends and even the writing sample get reviewed and become part of your permanent record after you matriculate.

 Finally, here is a really, really little-known fact about the CAS.
 LSAC sends your recommenders thank you notes to acknowledge their effort to help you.
-If you aren’t doing the same, why don’t you take five minutes now and send your recommenders a note, too.
+It only takes a few minutes, and can help maintain a positive relationship with your recommenders.